 If the insurance company refuses to negotiate a fair settlement, your best options are to accept the amount it offers or file a personal injury lawsuit.
 Filing a personal injury lawsuit starts the timeline over again.

-Contact Our Miami Car Accident Lawyers for a Free Consultation
+Contact Our Miami Car Wreck Lawyers for a Free Consultation

-If you or a family member were injured in a car accident, contact a personal injury lawyer for help with your claim.
+If you or a family member were injured in a car accident, call us at (305) 937-0191 or contact a personal injury lawyer at Shaked Law Personal Injury Lawyers for help with your claim.
 They will give you an estimate of how long your case will take to settle.
 They will also help you calculate your damages and give you an estimate of your case’s worth.